Click to enlarge.

 The blood feud boiled over several more times and claimed as many as 21 lives.
 It all related to a property dispute among the Atlantic & Pacific Railroad, the Southern Pacific and the U.S. Government.
 Chormicle claimed to have purchased 1,600 acres of land in Castaic from the railroad, while Jenkins and his friends believed they had rights under the Homestead Act to settle much of the same land.
 The dispute among the railroads and the govenrment was still working its way through the court system when Cook and Walton were killed.

 The Chormicle-Jenkins rivalry came to a head after 1913 when a forest ranger who'd been sent by the government to keep the peace departed.
 Chormicle shot then-Old Man Jenkins in the chest.
 He survived.
 Not long after, Chormicle was shot and killed.
 Locals blamed Jenkins.
-Then in 1916, Jenkins was shot off of his horse by Billy Rose, a Chormicle ally.
+Also in 1913, Jenkins was shot off of his horse by Billy Rose, a Chormicle ally.
 Again Jenkins survived.
 Three years later Jenkins died of an illness while visiting friends in Los Angeles.
 He was 84.

 Epitaph: It is likely that some of the Jenkins people who were killed in the long-running feud were buried here.